From Nature to Block

 Over the past twelve years, I have spent significant time in India, both travelling and living for long periods as a volunteer within a spiritual community in southern India.
 During these stays, I have been immersed in the colour, rhythm, devotion, beauty, and living traditions of Indian culture.
 The longer I have spent here, the more deeply I have come to appreciate the richness of Indian arts and crafts.
 So many creative traditions in India carry history, story, symbolism, and a sense of reverence for the hands that make them.

-I loved the practice, but I did not always feel personally connected to the printed designs.
+But, I felt that something was missing.
+Finally I realised… I loved the practice, but I did not feel connected to the printed designs themselves.

 As I printed with Indian blocks, I began to long for the plants and textures of home.
 I wanted to hold that connection in my hands too — to see gum leaves, banksias, wattles, seed pods, and Australian wildlife translated into the same beautiful, tactile form.